AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 In academia, scholors use financial big data to explore more complex and precise understanding of market and economics.
 While industries use financial big data to refine their analytical strategies and strengthen their prediction models.
 Realizing the potential of this solid background, AI4Finance community started FinRL-Meta to serve for various needs by researchers and industries.

+For datasets, FinRL-Meta has standardized flow of data extraction and cleaning for more than 30 different data sources.
+The purpose of providing the data pulling tool instead of a fixed dataset is better corresponding to the fast updating property of financial market.
+The dynamic construction can help users grip data according to their own requirement.

 Benchmark
 ====================